wizgrav/clubberize/README.md

   // Clubber update is separate so we can have one parent and multiple modulator packs clubber.update();

-  // Time is passed as seconds to simulate shadertoy's iGlobalTime uniform. var data = mods(time/1000);
+  // Time is passed as seconds to simulate shadertoy's iGlobalTime uniform, in case it is used by modulators. var data = mods(time/1000);

   // All 4 modulators will be contained in the data 4 element array.